UCAS personal statements | 10 ways to support your child

 How can I help my child with their personal statement?

-Even though your child must write their own personal statement, there are things you can do to help them.
+Even though your child must write their own personal statement, here are 10 things you can do to help them:

-4. Once they’ve written a draft, offer to read it.
+- Offer to read any drafts.
 You might be able to suggest improvements, spot grammar or spelling mistakes.

 Tips for international parents